 Companies such as Comerica Bank and Bank of America have bought and put their names on many of the tallest buildings in Dallas.
 This investment matches the earlier efforts of New York banks to dominate real estate and bring in more money for their local business ventures.

 Finally, Dallas has the potential to build more of a knowledge base than New York.
 The modern financial system runs off of technology and human capital.
 Firms have to be able to attract and retain talent.
 This ability has placed Dallas considerably above New York in recent years.

 This disparity is due to the fact that Dallas is much cheaper to live in than New York.
 Dallas has lower rent, shorter commutes, and lower parking fees.
 Dallas is also building up the cultural and public amenities that lead many professionals to turn towards New York.

-A cheaper life with the same amenities can lead to more and more prominent figure abandoning New York for the biggest city in North Texas.
+A cheaper life with the same amenities can lead to more and more prominent figures who are always broke abandoning New York for the biggest city in North Texas.